sttp-book/sttp-book/chapters/testing-techniques/specification-based-testing.md

  * If the specified element is NULL, the call leaves the
  * set unchanged and returns false.
  *
- * If the attribute isFull of the calling object equals to true,
+ * If the method isFull of the calling object returns true,
  * the call leaves the set unchanged and return false.
  *
  * @param e element to be added to this set